Part 3 of Combining a Bug With a Byte

 On average, life ends for some 8000 American individuals each day.
 It is an easy calculation to do yourself with no need to consult any expert in mortality statistics.
 Simply taking the average life expectancy, 82 years multiplied by 365, the days in the year, giving us the fact that each day one person in every 30,000 will die.
 Work out how many people live in your area and you’ll know how many obituaries to expect in your local newspaper.

 And so it is, the death toll from this disease will remain buried inside a very large number.
-That’s not to imply that we should be indifferent to the voracious capacity Covid 19 has for stealing the closing years of many a life.
+That’s not to imply that we should be indifferent to the voracious capacity Covid 19 has for stealing the closing years from many individuals.
 Anything we can do to mitigate that scourge would do much to temper human suffering, but what of the idea that it justifies shuttering the ability of 10’s of millions of people around the world to productively support their lives in a massive effort to reverse the concept of quarantine?
 Throughout history, the healthy have had to care for the sick, the sick by definition, have impaired health that if unchecked, means the end of life.

 Never in history was there a time when stopping everyone’s life-support system solved any problem.
 If healthy people can’t function the entire society will die.

 So, perspective.
 We are using computer-generated spreadsheets and graphs to tabulate the number of deaths from a disease induced by a new variation of an ancient virus.
 This particular strain of coronavirus is recognizably, a unique strain we’ve not seen in humans before.
 In other words, it leaves a self-identifying trail.
 Modern science and computer math can identify and tabulate the anticipated effect it is having on the people susceptible to its growth, a projected picture of the future if you will if that is done accurately.
 And therein lies the dilemma, can we be confident the information we are given is accurate?
 Can we trust those in authority to be certain to build their models on the full contest of reality, rather than a narrow, biased segment, designed to evoke fear?

 The authorities in charge informed us, we faced a novel variant of plague, with even medical workers being infected, and the only therapy consisted of little more than comforting those infected while watching a horrific disease take its toll.
 The early computer projections of deaths were horrific, to say the least, proving as time has shown, the fallibility of computer programmers.
 As always, when garbage goes in, garbage comes out.
 Here you can find the Canadian government’s mortality numbers that put perspective on the mortality of Covid 19.